swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 ### Access the model

 To access the model, you will need to find the external IP address of the service.
-You can do so with the following command.
+You can do so with the following command:

+!!! info

+    The external IP address of the service can take a few minutes to be available.

 ```sh title="Execute the following command(s) in a terminal"
 # Get the description of the service